fusionjs/fusionjs.github.io/documentation/docs/learning-fusionjs-tutorial/index.md

 ## Next Steps

-In the [next section](/docs/learning-fusionjs-tutorial/plugins), we'll begin building our site by making basic API calls to display data.
-In doing so, we'll dig into the building blocks of Fusion.js sites - plugins.
+In the [next section](/docs/learning-fusionjs-tutorial/building-the-ui), we'll build the UI for our to-do app.